Why do so many coordinators love to organize a-thon fundraisers? There's always a theme centered around active participation.

 However, dance-a-thons may also:

-Inviting a local dance studio to participate—or even using their space as a venue—can do a lot for a dance-a-thon.
+Inviting a local dance studio to participate (or even using their space as a venue) can do a lot for a dance-a-thon.
 Local dance celebrities or dance teams can also help promote your event on social media.

-Stories bring us together.
-Indeed, the quietest of these a-thons can help foster a sense of community while raising plenty of money.
+This quiet a-thon can help foster a sense of community while raising plenty of money.

 A read-a-thon fundraiser is a creative way to inspire a love of reading while raising money.
 But like any literary adventure, it comes with some twists and turns: